-The Accelerated Bachelor’s/Master’s Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
-Academic departments hosting accelerated Bachelor’s / Master’s students will reference the program on their individual program pages.
+The Accelerated Graduate Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
+Academic departments hosting Accelerated Program students will reference the program on their individual program pages.
 You can also reference the list at the bottom of this page.

 Applying to the Accelerated Program

-To participate in this program, students must complete the Application for the Accelerated Bachelor’s/Master’s Program.
-Both the student’s undergraduate advisor and the Program Director for the graduate program in which they intend to take classes will need to sign off on the Bachelor’s/Master’s Accelerated application.
+To participate in this program, students must complete the Application for the Accelerated Program.
+Both the student’s undergraduate advisor and the Program Director for the graduate program in which they intend to take classes will need to sign off on the application.

-A major advantage of this program is that it enables the student to double count credits toward both the bachelor’s and master’s degrees.
-Usually the student can double count up to nine credits, but please refer to the individual graduate program page for specific information regarding the number of credits allowed.
-If admitted, the student follows a prescribed course of study in which a predetermined number of credits at the 600 level or higher may be taken as an undergraduate and counted later toward the master’s degree.
+A major advantage of this program is that it enables the student to double count credits toward both the bachelor’s and graduate degrees.
+Usually the student can double count between nine and twelve credits, but please refer to the individual graduate program page for specific information regarding the number of credits allowed.
+If admitted, the student follows a prescribed course of study in which a predetermined number of credits at the 600 level or higher may be taken as an undergraduate and counted later toward the graduate degree.
 They may be enrolled on either a part-time or full-time basis.
 Students must complete the Request for Approval for Undergraduates to Take Courses for Graduate Credit form for each graduate level course in which they wish to enroll.

 An undergraduate may apply to participate in an accelerated program even if the desired graduate program is in a department other than the one in which the student is majoring.